Department of Languages, Literatures, and Cultures

 Youssef Haddad is an Assistant Professor in the Department of Languages, Literatures, and Cultures.
 He is affiliated with the Department of Linguistics and the Center for African Studies.
-He received his Ph.D. in Linguistics from University of Florida in 2007.
+He received his Ph.D. in Linguistics from the University of Florida in 2007.
 Before joining UF in 2009, he was an Assistant Professor at the Lebanese American University, Lebanon.

 Since he joined UF, Haddad has been a section coordinator of the Arabic Program.
 He has taught Arabic and Arabic related courses, such as Advanced Arabic 1 and 2, Arabic Sociolinguistics, and Arabic Culture.
-His research focuses on syntactic theory, especially as pertaining to referential dependency and the choice and construal of antecedent.
+His research focuses on syntactic theory, especially as pertaining to referential dependency and the choice and construal of the antecedent.
 He has also done work on Arabic phonology/prosodic morphology.

 In preparation. (edited volume, with Amel Khalfaoui) Perspectives on Arabic Linguistics XXXI.
 Amsterdam / Philadelphia: John Benjamins Publishing Company.

 Coming in February.
 The Sociopragmatics of Attitude Datives in Levantine Arabic.
 Edinburgh: Edinburgh University Press.